Implementation

 GooglePayDataChangedListener

-Only foreground applications are notified of the data changed events.
-Therefore, each application should update the token statuses not only by receiving GooglePayDataChangedListener, but also when the application launches or returns to the foreground.
+Only foreground applications are notified of data changed events.
+Therefore, each application should update token statuses not only by receiving GooglePayDataChangedListener, but also when the application launches or returns to the foreground.

 Register listener: